 I bought a plane ticket for this weekend; I’m going to see my friend and give her a hug that’s years overdue.
 And tomorrow, on the annual day of service, I’m going to make cookies with my kiddo and drop them off to our neighbors, because it’s not just about me serving – it’s about teaching my son to follow Christ as well.

 If you need a little inspiration, I’ve put together a printable family night scripture baking activity that you can use to get started.
 This is something we did in my family when I was young, and I thought it’d be fun to recreate.

 Print out the free printable recipe sheet, and as a family, search the scriptures for the missing words to fill in the ingredient list.
 Use the ingredients to bake cookies as a family then deliver those cookies anonymously to friends and family with the printable “You’ve Been Treated” tags.

-To print the printables, just click on the images below and a PDF will open that you can print.
 I recommend printing on white cardstock then just cut with scissors.
 The PDF for the Christmas treat tags includes four to a page sized to fit perfectly inside a quart or gallon sized plastic bag.

 Christmas isn’t about gifts or decorations or time off from work.
 Let’s put Christ back into Christmas and focus more on giving service than giving gifts.

 Mormon.org has themes and service ideas for all 25 days starting on December 1st to get your started or feel free to come up with your own ideas.
 Those tend to be the best type of service anyway!
 The scripture baking activity I shared above would be great for December 6th – Jesus read His scriptures or December 11th – Jesus ministered to the children.
 Enjoy!